RustFestEU/blog.rustfest.eu/_posts/2018-09-29-cfp-in-progress.md

 # Keynotes

-We are excited to announce the line-up of the speakers for the keynotes:
+We are excited to announce our keynote speaker lineup.

+This time around, we want to try something new: while the first keynote will be held by <strong>Aaron Turon</strong>, we'll do away with the second keynote.

+Instead, it will be replaced by what we call the "Project Highlight".
+For the first iteration, we're going to put Increasing Rust Reach.
+This awesome project connects people around the globe with Rust projects and - running in its second year - has a lot of interesting learnings to present!

+Project Highlight will be presented by <strong>Ashley Williams</strong>, <strong>Alan Kavishe</strong> and <strong>Lee Baillie</strong>.

+Here is a short bio of the speakers.

 ### Aaron Turon

-He works at Mozilla on the Rust programming language, together with an incredible, worldwide community of contributors.
+Aaron Turon is the current lead of the Rust project, building the Rust language and ecosystems together with an incredible, worldwide community of contributors.

-He used to be an academic, studying concurrency, verification and programming language design.
+Aaron has an academic background in concurrency as well as verification and programming language design.

-Currently living in Portland, Oregon.
+He currently lives in Portland, Oregon.

 ### Ashley Williams